 Note: if your garage has windows and cannot be darkened, this rescue technique won't work.
 Instead, hang the feeder high up, inside the garage, so the bird can feed itself and rest comfortably.
 Leave it alone, and leave the door open in case it calms down enough to figure out how to leave.
 Near dusk, the flashlight technique will work better.

 If you know your local hummingbird rehabilitation agency, call them immediately.
 For their phone number, look in the phone book or ask your local animal shelter, zoo, parks department, or conservation agent.
+In the St. Louis area, call 314-426-6400 (Wild Bird Rehabilitation).
 Please also see these pages:

 The first thing you should do is nothing!
 Look around: is the bird's mother waiting for you to leave so she can feed it?
 (Only the mother participates in the nesting duties.)
 Occasionally, hummer nestlings fall over the side, but, like other birds, they're rarely abandoned by the parent.
 Next, see these pages: